MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Show sponsers only on the public view (Not in admin project)
  - Add text field for sponsors name and image url
  - Make sure of Test Driven Development (Unit testing, End To End Testing)
- - ✅✅ On Click team, it will redirect to roster
- - ✅✅ Upload sponsors logo and all images to Cloudinary
  - No division section inside roster design, (There are 3 different skills level means 3 sections)
  - Dicisions for best players or worst players (Types of event).
 It can be men's division, woman division
  - Select division properly - teams are assigned by divisions